moisestech/cloud-native-foundations/cloud-native/cd/_cd.md

   - Automation of the release process is fundamental!In the case of a PaaS offering, the release of a new feature is managed by the provider.
   - For example, Cloud Foundry monitors the repository with the source code, and when a new commit is identified, the user can easily deploy the latest changes with a click of a button.
   - On the other side, releasing an application to a Kubernetes cluster consists of a series of manually typed docker and kubectl commands.
-  - At this stage, this approach has no automation integrated.In this lesson, we will not cover how a PaaS automates the release process, since this is already solutionized by the 3rd party providers.
+  - At this stage, this approach has no automation integrated.
+  - In this lesson, we will not cover how a PaaS automates the release process, since this is already solutionized by the 3rd party providers.
 Instead, we will focus on building a delivery pipeline to automate the deployment to Kubernetes using cloud-native tooling.

 - [ND064 L4 02 Big Picture](https://youtu.be/D0WMUP5qMYM)